pb4git/Ocean-of-code/README.md

 *I tried...
 I swear I tried, every other day....
 It.
 Just.
 Wouldn't.
 Work!*
 # Conclusion
+First of all, thanks to all participants for not hiding their best AI: this allowed for a lot of fun during the 4 weeks, constantly trying to keep up with similarly improving opponents.

 Loved the game, though I'm not sure my family liked it as much during those 4 longs weeks.

 I actually am surprised that I liked the game this much, I had strongly voted against this exact game during our Mean Max brainstorming sessions.